 7.11 Seepage Test

 Fill the SS thermos up to 50 percent with blue-coloured water (water with blue indelible ink).
-Close the insulated container and shake the container up and down through a distance of 200 ± 50 mm, 25 times in 15 ± 2 seconds.
+Close the insulated container and shake the container up and down through a distance of 200 mm ± 50 mm, 25 times in 15 s ± 2 s.
 Empty the container, and dry all the exposed surfaces.
 Dismantle or cut apart the container and lid to assess any seepage into the insulant.
 There should be no seepage (no blue colour in the insulation).

 7.12 Tap

 Tap shall be made of grade 304 stainless steel (preferred, as per IS 6603 or IS 6527) used for dispensing liquid.
 The tap would have a silicone washer, and handle with heat insulated cover.
 The tap would have a collar to ensure a washer can be used between this collar and the outer container surface.
-The thread would be sufficient or more than the width of the double wall to enable assembly of the washer and nut inside the thermos or similar to that shown in Annex A.
+The thread would be sufficient or more than the width of the double wall to enable assembly of the washer and nut inside the thermos or similar to that shown in Annex B.

-NOTE – The assembly would have a complete tap with two washers and a nut.
-In case, the other option as per Annex A is used, the ferrule welded on the thermos should be made to enable assembly of the tap.
+NOTE — The assembly would have a complete tap with two washers and a nut.
+In case, the other option as per Annex B is used, the ferrule welded on the thermos should be made to enable assembly of the tap.

 7.12.1 The tap fixed on an empty SS thermos shall be opened and closed 25 000 times.
 None of the tap parts or tap should become loose.
 Then the thermos is kept on a level clean surface, tap closed, SS thermos is filled with tea and kept for 2 h.
 There shall be no leakage (no dripping from the tap or tap connection).